React app example

 Here are the steps for it:

-Log in to your BetterBugs dashboard and generate an API key from Project Settings.
+Log in to your BetterBugs dashboard and generate an API key from Workspace Settings.
 You’ll need it to initialize the SDK in the following steps.

 [Steps for generating API key](/developer-guide/betterbugs-web-sdk/installation.md)